 Taking 5-10g of psyllium husk three times a day is considered safe.
 However, any more than that is not recommended.

 Here are simple instructions for taking psyllium husk:

 - Gather around 1/2 to 2 tsp. of psyllium seed and 1 cup of warm water.

 - Mix the psyllium seed and warm water together.

 - Drink it immediately before the mixture becomes too thick.

 - Once you’ve consumed the psyllium husk, follow it up by drinking a cup of regular water.

 If you’re new to psyllium husk, start with 1/2 tsp. per day in one cup of water, and gradually increase your dosage up to 2 tsp. in two cups of water.

 You can take psyllium before going to bed or first thing in the morning.
 If you want a higher dose than what we’ve listed above, then it’s best to first consult with your doctor.

 Psoriasis is challenging; thus, doing the necessary actions to manage its symptoms is vital.
 Psyllium husk continues to be part of most psoriasis patients’ diet today as it helps regulate their digestion and helps remove toxins from the body quickly.
-If you’re looking to start taking psyllium husk, fortunately, there are plenty of brands that offer psyllium husk on the market today.
-Make sure to find a reputable brand to source your psyllium husk from.
+If you’re looking to start taking psyllium husk, why not try our highly recommended food-grade bentonite clay combined with psyllium husk to bring fast relief and visible results to your psoriasis.
+Buy yours here.